jishan33/fruit_marketplace_app/README.md

 ## Functionality

 ### Search Engine
 The search function is added to the top nav-bar.
-Eveyone can view the website and conduct search function.
+Eveyone can view the website and conduct searches.
 If they search price, all the products' prices less than the search price will be displayed and if they search words, any data matched to the word in products and farmers tables will be displayed, the partial matches are also included.

 ### Shopping Cart
 User can add items to their cart and also delete items from their cart.
 User can buy the items from thier cart via stripe.